SimplySylvia/Intro-Sass/README.md

 ```
 As you can see Sass reads the same as standard css but instead of calling each parent container you can nest the children elements inside the css!
 So much cleaner to read alrady.

 Did you also notice the amazing $ symbol?
 We were able to save that color as a variable to call in our properties.
 This means we can from one location update multiple css elements!
-This is only a few of the way that Sass can help you step up your css game.
+This is only a few of the ways that Sass can help you step up your css game.

 ***